lena0204/notizen/Readme.md

 - protection is partly not correctly displayed in the notes list but handled correctly when opening a note
 - password cannot be changed or reset (can be fixed by exporting the notes and then reinstalling the app)

+## Contribution
+Feel free to create issues / pull requests or contact me directly for feedback.
+I look forward to new ideas.

 ### Extensive feature list
 - add new notes
 - edit existing notes